-However, if you are opting for a SIM-only deal such as with BT Mobile, you’ll need your own handset.
-Whether you are buying a second-hand phone, inheriting one from a friend or picking one up SIM-free from a retailer in order to choose, you’ll need to ensure you have pick up the corresponding card.
+If you are opting for a SIM-only deal such as with BT Mobile, you’ll need your own handset.
+Whether you are buying a second-hand phone, inheriting one from a friend or picking one up SIM-free from a retailer in order to choose, you’ll need to ensure you pick up the corresponding card.

 Here’s a guide to the type of SIM cards available and how to suss out which you need.

 There are three types of SIM card in use today.
 There’s a Standard SIM, a smaller Micro SIM and an even smaller Nano SIM.
 The type you’ll need depends entirely on the handset you’ve bought, although there are ways you can make a SIM work with whatever phone you have.